DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility.md

 ---

 {{< callout url="#" header="false" btn_hidden="true">}}
-  Note: Cross-organization visibility is in <strong>public beta</strong>.
+  Note: Cross-organization visibility is in beta.
 If you have any feedback, contact [Datadog support](https://docs.datadoghq.com/help/).
 {{< /callout >}}